 Installing Smoke Alarms

 Smoke alarms are lifesavers, and they play a vital role in alerting us to potential fires.
-Install smoke detectors throughout your home, especially in areas where your pet spends most of their time.
+Install smoke detectors throughout your home, especially in areas where your cat spends most of their time.
 Regularly check the batteries to ensure they are in working order.
 Remember, cats have sensitive hearing, so be mindful of the alarm's volume to prevent distress.

 Storing Flammable Materials